-Paul concentrates his practice in the areas of gaming, general corporate and securities matters, and estate planning.
+Paul is the partner-in-charge of Taft’s Chicago office.
+He concentrates his practice in the areas of gaming, general corporate and securities matters, and estate planning.

 Paul is co-chair of Taft’s Gaming team.
 He has extensive experience in counseling local, national and international casino owners, operators, suppliers, lenders and institutional investors in all aspects of gaming regulatory law.
 Paul has represented some of the world's largest gaming companies, as well as numerous domestic and foreign private equity funds, hedge funds, sovereign wealth funds, institutional investors, governmental entities and other investors.
 He is one of the leading lawyers in Illinois' video gaming industry, in which he represents dozens of manufacturers, distributors, terminal operators and suppliers.
 Paul also represents over 500 establishments that are licensed or seeking licensure to host video gaming terminals.

 Paul’s gaming practice includes services related to licensing, mergers and acquisitions within the industry, financing arrangements, administrative hearings, compliance plans, internal investigations and structuring transactions to comply with laws and policies while working efficiently with regulatory bodies.
 He has assisted in drafting various gaming law statutes and administrative rules and policies.

 Paul has handled gaming matters in numerous jurisdictions, including Illinois, Colorado, Maryland, Michigan, New Jersey, New Mexico and Pennsylvania, as well as British Columbia and Alberta, Canada and Mexico.